bgoonz/docs-collection/google-chrome/handbook/how-to/add-a-project/index.md

 ---
-layout: 'layouts/doc-post.njk'
+layout: "layouts/doc-post.njk"
 title: Add a project
-description: 'Add a project to the /docs/ section.'
+description: "Add a project to the /docs/ section."
 date: 2020-10-22
 ---